Virtual-Universe/Virtual-Universe-Early-Dev/.github/CONTRIBUTING.md

 Thats all there is to it.
 If you successfully contribute code and your name is not in our CONTRIBUTORS.txt then don't worry it will get added.

-We hope you enjoy Virtual-Universe and all the great things we are working on to make our new virtual planetary grid architecture even better.**
+We hope you enjoy the Virtual Universe Open Source Virtual World Grid Architecture and all the great things we are working on to make our new virtual planetary grid architecture even better.**

  ### Legal Notice

- **The Virtual Universe Open Source Project the name Virtual-planets, Virtual-Universe, Second Galaxy, Galaxy Futures, the GalaxyGrid virtual world architecture, GalaxyScript, GalaxyPhysX are the property of the Second Galaxy Development Team ALL RIGHTS RESERVED!
+ **The Virtual Universe Open Source Project the name Virtual-planets, Virtual-Universe, Second Galaxy, Galaxy Futures, A Galaxy Beyond, Avatar Odyssey, the GalaxyGrid virtual world architecture, GalaxyScript, GalaxyPhysX are the property of Virtual World Research Inc.
+ ALL RIGHTS RESERVED!

  For more information please see Documentation/Licenses/VirtualUniverseLicense for more information.

- The Name WhiteCore, WhiteCore-Sim, Aurora-Sim, Universeulator, Universe, OSCore, Halcyon, MOSES, etc. are the property of their respective developers and is obtained by the Virtual Universe project under the open source licenses provided by the respective project.
+ The Name ArribaSim, Aurora-Sim, Dreamworld, Halcyon, MOSES, OpenSimulator, OSCore, OSCore2, WhiteCore, WhiteCore-Sim, etc. are the property of their respective developers and is obtained by Virtual World Research Inc. on behalf of the Virtual Universe Open Soruce Project Arm under the open source licenses provided by the respective project.
 You can find their licenses in the Licenses directory.**

- **The Second Galaxy Development Team**
+ **Virtual World Research Inc.**